-Register now for the Laramie County Community College GIS and GPS courses offered this Fall semester.
+Register now for the Laramie County Community College GIS courses offered this Spring semester.
 Click here for details.
 Or visit their website at http://www.lccc.wy.edu/

 2015 SAG Award Recipient

 Cheyenne/Laramie County GIS Cooperative

 Redlands, California—July 29, 2015— The Cheyenne and Laramie County Geographic Information Systems Cooperative Program was honored with a Special Achievement in GIS (SAG) Award at the 2015 Esri International User Conference in San Diego, Calif.
 This award acknowledges vision, leadership, hard work, and innovative use of Esri's geographic information system (GIS) technology.

 The GIS Cooperative Program is a collaboration of local government agencies fully committed to the coordination of GIS efforts within the City, County, BOPU and MPO departments.
 Hardware and software coordination is integral to the success of the Program with the Laramie County GIS department being one of the team leaders in providing this coordinated network and data management environment.